 Parental guidance instils and enables children the ability to form their own internal “self-talk” conversations that provide them with fundamental tools to reregulate and the resilience to handle stressful or traumatic events in their future life as adults.

 In households with substance use disorders, mental health issues, poverty or a direct instability such as parental divorce, incarceration, bullying, abuse, discrimination e.t.c.
-Trauma becomes a significant factor when there is a lack in a caregiver’s support and guidance, or misdirected support does not settle and mediate their emotionally traumatic experiences.
+Trauma becomes a significant factor when there is a lack of a caregiver’s support and guidance, or misdirected support does not settle and mediate their emotionally traumatic experiences.

-This “lack” or missing support structure can have disastrous impacts on their future mental health in later as an adult.
+This “lack” or missing support structure can have disastrous impacts on their future mental health later as an adult.
 Instead of growing up with a sense of safety in terms of internal positive “self-talk” they basically have a gap.

 The adult versions of repeated behaviour patterns can play out in the polar opposite of their parents’ behaviours or directly model very similar behaviour patterns.

-Signs of trauma in later adult life can include a constant sense of unease, something missing or not fitting into certain situations, being overwhelmed by life’s demands or exhibiting ongoing need to constantly be active or distracted or drawn to “creating chaos” or “work” or “tasks”, the feeling of being trapped or not being able to move forward is also quite common, vehemently justified or even in constant states of rescuing others.
+Signs of trauma in later adult life can include a constant sense of unease, something missing or not fitting into certain situations, being overwhelmed by life’s demands or exhibiting an ongoing need to constantly be active or distracted or drawn to “creating chaos” or “work” or “tasks”, the feeling of being trapped or not being able to move forward is also quite common, vehemently justified or even in constant states of rescuing others.